How to Get the Most From the Internet of Things

 Driving intelligence at "the edge"

 At Discover London 2015, Hewlett Packard Enterprise announced Internet of Things (IoT) systems and connectivity solutions that enable customers to more efficiently collect, process and analyze IoT data.
-Here, we share our vision for IoT.
+Here, we share the company's vision for IoT.

 Let's take an example.